Here is a little information about Angus. The links will take you through to more information on Wikipedia.

 Angus is one of the 32 local government council areas of Scotland, a registration county and a lieutenancy area.
 The council area borders Aberdeenshire, Dundee City and Perth and Kinross.
 Main industries include agriculture and fishing.
 Global pharmaceuticals company GSK has a significant presence in Montrose in the north of the county.
 There is a varied business community across food and farming, engineering, oil & gas, renewables, hosptitality and tourism.
 The port of Montrose is vibrant serving the both offshore industry and import/export business.
 With fast road links to the north and the south the county is served by the east coast mainline railway with direct connections to Glasgow, Edinburgh and to the south including services to Kings Cross.
 Edinburgh and Aberdeen aiports are only a little over an hour away.
 The population of Angus currently stands at about 117,000.

-There are 29 elected members on the council.
-The SNP, holding 14 seats, currently forms the adminstration.
-The next council elections are scheduled in 2017.
+There are 28 elected members on the council.
+The currently administration is an Independent/Conservative/LibDem grouping with the SNP and a single independent forming the opposition.
 The council’s main office is at Angus House, Orchardbank, Forfar.

 Angus was historically a county, known officially as Forfarshire from the 18th century until 1928.
 It remains a registration county and a lieutenancy area.
 In 1975 its administrative functions were transferred to the Angus District Council of the Tayside Region, and in 1995 further reform resulted in the abolitionof the district/region model and establishment of the current unitary Angus Council.